All Episodes

 That's the most important thing he wanted the country to hear last night.

-He began on hope, he ended on hope.
+He began on hope.

 But our president seems remarkably unruffled by all of this, serene in an inner confidence that he's got what it takes to lead this country back into the sunlight.